wsyd414/IntroToGithub/README.md

 4. Add Contact info to student_info folder
     - add and commit to the master branch
 5. Create a branch titled "[name_s]-motivation"
+    - copy and paste your contact info
     - add an entry in the motivation folder describing your motivation for taking this course.
+    - give your learning style.
+    - give one interesting fact about yourself
 6. Create a pull request to merge your branch into master.